EliasOenal/verity/doc/verity.md

       * `0x00`: Legacy Mode (Deprecated)
       * `0x01`: Sliding Window Mode
       * `0x02`: Sequential Store Sync Mode
-      * (KeyRequest missing a header byte is treated as Legacy Mode request)
     - **Key Count (4 bytes)**: This is an integer indicating the number of keys being requested.
     - **Request Key (32 bytes)**: Used in Sliding Window and Sequential Store Sync modes.
 Specifies the key to start from.
 In Sliding Window Mode it can be zero to start from the beginning.
 Mandatory in Sequential Store Sync Mode.
 The key itself is not included in the response, only the respective keys that succeed it.